argus-authz/argus-documentation/source/pap/cli.rst

 | port     | The remote PAP service port number                                                                                     | 8150          |
 +----------+------------------------------------------------------------------------------------------------------------------------+---------------+

-This property file is expecially useful when administering a PAP installed on a remote machine.
+This property file is especially useful when administering a PAP installed on a remote machine.

 Policy Management Commands